 - Project subsidy: supports costs linked to the presentation of artists, generally focused on travel, accommodation and transport.
 There are three deadlines for applications:

 - January 15: projects starting from May 1

 - September 15: projects starting from January 1 the next year

 - Subsidy for an international public presentation: a smaller scale subsidy for a maximum support of 7000 EURO.
-You can apply for this up to two months in advance.
+You can apply for this minimum two months in advance.